 Starting Version

-The Rive Renderer was introduced in the iOS runtime starting at v5.3.2, however, we recommend installing the latest version of the dependency to get the latest updates.
+The Rive Renderer was made the default renderer in Apple runtimes starting at v6.0.0, however, we recommend installing the latest version of the dependency to get the latest updates.
 See the CHANGELOG for details on the latest versions.
-Starting in v6.0.0, Rive Renderer is used as the default on iOS / macOS.

 Performance